technyon/nuki_hub/README.md

 ## FAQ

-### Nuki Hub doesn't work when Wi-Fi on a Nuki Smartlock Pro (3.0 / 4.0) is turned on.
+### Nuki Hub in bridge mode doesn't work when Wi-Fi on a Nuki Smartlock Pro (3.0 / 4.0) is turned on.

 According to Nuki this is by design and part of the specification of the Pro lock.<br>
 You can use either the built-in Wi-Fi or a Bridge (which Nuki Hub registers as).<br>
+Or use Nuki Hub in Hybrid mode using Wi-Fi or Thread, see [hybrid mode](/HYBRID.md)<br>
 Using both at the same time is not supported.

 ### Certain functionality doesn't work (e. g. changing configuration, setting keypad codes)

 Some functionality is restricted by the Lock (or Opener) firmware and is only accessible when the PIN is provided.<br>
 When setting up the lock (or opener), you have to set a PIN in the Nuki smartphone app.<br>
-Navigate to the Nuki Hub Credentials page, enter this PIN and click save.
+Navigate to the Nuki Hub Credentials page, enter this PIN and click save.<br>
+Check the main page of the configurator to see if the entered PIN is valid

 ### Authorization data isn't published